Thirugowtham/11-Jun-2021/README.md

 # pipeline-demo

-changes to invoke poll scm
+changes to invoke poll scm done by Gowtham